JVM-RingBuffer/RingBuffer/README.md

 They produce no garbage, and their capacity must be a power of 2 (`Numbers.getNextPowerOfTwo()` can help).
 The byte array can reside on or off the heap.
 In the latter case, more than ~2GB can be allocated.
-When full, they can either clear all elements or block waiting for enough space to become available.
+When full, they can either clear all contents or block waiting for enough space to become available.

 ## Thread priority and affinity